-We are happy to share with you our lovely recipe for Bridal Slices – a deliciously old-fashioned traybake that was, in days gone by, served as a simple celebration cake at the wedding feast.
-It takes a little bit of time to prepare but we really think it’s worth it!
+Bridal Slices, a deliciously old-fashioned traybake that was, in days gone by, served as a simple celebration cake at the wedding feast.
+It takes a little bit of time to prepare but we really think it’s worth it.

-The recipe calls for Dean’s shortbread crumbs which we sell here in our gift shop in Huntly, however any plain biscuit or shortbread crumbs would work just as well.
+Our recipe uses Dean’s shortbread crumbs, however any plain biscuit crumbs will work just as well.

 - 200g Self Raising Flour

 - 115g Caster Sugar

 - 100g Dean’s Shortbread made into fine crumbs

 - 115g Glace Cherries (rinsed, dried and quartered)

 - 1tsp Mixed Spice